senserf/picos/README.txt

  R061216A  A transient state declaration is now legal for the first state (and
 	   produces the same code as state).
 Macro 'trace' previously expanded by SMPP is now a straightforward function.

+ R061223A  Mailboxes can now be destroyed (deleted) with processes waiting on
+	   them.
+Such processes are awakened regardless of the event.
+They can tell that the mailbox has been destroyed by looking at TheMailbox, which is then NULL.
+This is primarily useful for killing Internet mailboxes and closing their connections in a way that lets everybody perceive their correct status (with a bit of extra effort).
+While that was also possible previously (with disconnect (CLEAR)), the actual consistent deallocation of mailboxes did pose a bit of problem.
+	   Method pendingOutput added to (bound) Mailbox.
+	   Method reassign added to Process.
+	   Still to be documented.
+	   Planning to make journaling optional in real/visualization mode.